-How Much Does Scaffolding Cost?
+How Much is Scaffolding Hire?

 What's the average cost of hiring scaffolding?

-The average cost of having a scaffold tower assembled is £200 to £300.
-The cost will land around £450 to £550 to scaffold a chimney, £800 to £1000 for scaffolding on 3-sides of a semi-detached house, or £600 to £700 for scaffolding on 3-sides of a detached bungalow.
+The scaffold cost for roof gutter repair starts from £250 per week.
+The cost will land around £450 to £550 to scaffold a chimney, £800 to £1000 for scaffolding on 3 sides of a semi-detached house, or £600 to £700 for scaffolding on 3 sides of a detached bungalow.

 What can affect the overall cost of hiring scaffolding?